zxuhan/llm-router/docs/results.md

 ### What we are not claiming

-- **The TTFT gap is not 10x in this setup.** A 0.5 B parameter model with a ~2 KB prompt prefills in well under a second on M1 Pro; the savings from a warm prefix are correspondingly small in absolute terms.
-The same algorithm on a 70 B model with multi-KB prompts has order-of-magnitude prefill costs to recover, which the prefix routing decision can either save or waste; the algorithmic signal demonstrated here is the precondition for that larger-scale win.
-- **2 workers is the smallest interesting case.** With 4-8 workers the gap widens because oblivious routing splits prefix copies across more workers (memory pressure) while prefix-aware concentrates them on one and treats the others as overflow.
+- **The savings are not "free", they are at the tail.** Prefix-aware trades load distribution for cache locality. p50 TTFT is *not* improved here (and is in fact best for `leastloaded` in our 1.5B run).
+The win is at p95/p99 and on cumulative throughput, where avoiding redundant prefill compounds.
+- **Hardware matters.** All numbers are on a single Apple M1 Pro.
+The 16 GB unified memory just fits three Q4_K_M 1.5 B model instances; on a smaller machine the workers contend and numbers compress.
+The same algorithm on a multi-GPU production fleet would show qualitatively similar but absolutely larger wins, since prefill cost scales with model size while routing overhead does not.
-- **Run-to-run variance is real.** Re-running with the same seed produces numbers within ~5-10% on p50 and ~2-5% on p95.
-The qualitative ordering (prefix-aware best at p95 in scenario A, all roughly tied in scenario B) is stable across the runs I observed.
+- **Run-to-run variance is real.** With 18 sample requests, p95 is the near-worst single observation; we measure ~30% relative variance on p95 across runs.
+Cache-hit rates and the qualitative ordering (PA highest cache-hit, lowest p95) are stable across the runs we ran.
+- **Larger N would tighten the numbers.** A production benchmark would use 1000+ requests and report confidence intervals.
+We deliberately kept the trace small so the harness reproduces in minutes on a laptop.

 ---